otf/very-emoji-nft/README.md

-# The Very Emoji is an experimental project of sizuku.eth.
+# The Very Emoji
+This project is an experimental project of @sizuku_eth